-Maybe your career has taken off and along with it, your salary.
-Maybe you’ve received a large inheritance that you’re not sure how to manage.
-Or maybe you’re thinking about retirement, wondering if you’ll have enough money to make your retirement dreams a reality.
+Maybe your career has taken off, giving you a higher income.
+Or perhaps you’ve received a large inheritance that you’re not sure how to manage.
+You could even be thinking about retirement, wondering if you’ll have enough money to make your retirement dreams a reality.
 These are all situations that a financial advisor can help you manage.

 Whether you’re starting newlywed life or going through a divorce, you’re not just navigating new emotional and relationship landmarks.
 You’re also dealing with complex financial factors.
-A financial advisor can help you make informed decisions regarding individual or joint bank accounts, investment accounts and merging or dividing assets.
+A financial advisor can help you make informed decisions about individual or joint bank accounts, investment accounts and merging or dividing assets.

-Inheriting money can be a life changing event with many decisions to make, including how you can carry on the legacy and values of the deceased or make sure the new funds enrich your life instead of burdening it.
+Inheriting money can be a life-changing event, leaving you with many decisions to make, such as how to carry on the legacy of the deceased and how to ensure the new funds enrich your life instead of burdening it.

-A financial advisor can be there every step of the way as your goals or financial situation change over time.
+Whatever your situation, a financial advisor can offer invaluable advice every step of the way, even as your goals and life stages shift over time.

 If you need a financial advisor, you don’t have to look very far.
-Start working with a financial advisor from U.S. Bancorp Investments today and create a strategy customized toward your financial goals.
+Start working with a financial advisor from U.S. Bancorp Investments today and create a strategy customized to your financial goals.